brunopenso/awscognitodemo-webapp/README.md

 Branch: CallAwsResources

-Summary: Used the SimpleTestEmailFacebook as base to add information and code changes on how to get API from the API Gateway secure with the token generated and how to call a S3 API exchanging the cognito token to a AWS STS token
+Summary: Used the SimpleTestEmailFacebook as base to add more instructions and code changes on how to call APIs from the API Gateway in a secure way and how to call a S3 API exchanging the cognito token to a AWS STS token